cristovao-n/studies-linux/linux/notes/course/16-altering-permissions.md

 By default, the password is cached on a per-terminal basis for 15 minutes

+### Editing sudo PATH

+The PATH environment variable for the root user differs from the PATH for regular users.

+Edit root PATH
+`sudo visudo`

 ## chown

 The `chown` command is used to change the owner and/or the group owner of a specific file or directory